Strong Passwords and Protocols

 How We Can Help

+To begin the process of training your employees in cybersecurity procedures as efficiently and cost-effectively as possible, NC-Expert provides you with a 1-day starter training session from CertNexus: CyberSAFE ( here ).
 In this training, your team will be taught the basics of cyber security, and will be made aware of the fundamental traps into which many employees fall, inadvertently allowing attackers access into your system.

-Once this training has been completed, we can provide further trainings, which increase in complexity as your employees progress up the access permissions chain.
+Once these trainings have been completed, we can provide further options, which increase in complexity as your employees progress up the access permissions chain.

 We can provide standard training classes or can customize a program to suit your specific needs and budget.
 Our trainings are delivered by expert instructors, for individual employees (in our public classes) or for private groups, virtually/online (in real time) or at your site.
 Contact us for details.